• Skip to main content

 Time zone: GMT + 7

-Telephone services: Country Code: 856
+Telephone services: Country Code: 855

 Emergency telephone numbers: Not present.

 Passport information: Valid passport required by all.
-Return ticket required.
 Requirements may change at short notice.
 Contact the embassy before departure.

 Health information: Polio, Typhoid: Vaccination recommended.

-Malaria: Exists all year throughout the country in the Falciparum variety which has been reported as being highly resistant to chloroquine.
+Malaria: Exists all year throughout the country in the Falciparum variety, which has been reported as being highly resistant to chloroquine

-Yellow Fever: A vaccination certificate is required for travellers arriving from infected areas.
+Yellow Fever: A vaccination certificate is required if arriving from an infected area.

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.